rjilani/SpringBatchExample/Readme.md

-## This demo shows how Spring batch works, the workflow of steps and chunking
+## This demo shows how Spring batch works, the workflow of steps, chunking and transaction boundaries with in a chunk

 ### How to build application